netscaler/citrix-adc-aws-cloudformation/README.md

 This is a repository for [Citrix NetScaler's](https://www.citrix.com/products/netscaler-adc/) CloudFormation templates for deploying Citrix NetScaler in AWS (Amazon Web Services).

+>If you are looking for Ansible playbooks to deploy Citrix ADC services in AWS, click [here](https://github.com/citrix/citrix-ansible-aws)

 ## Citrix NetScaler VPX
 Citrix NetScaler VPX is a virtual application delivery controller that combines the latest cloud-native features with a simple user experience.
 The NetScaler optimizes the user experience ensuring that applications are always available by using advanced L4-7 load balancing, traffic management and proven application acceleration such as HTTP compression and caching.